So (Tepeth)

 Tepeth Man walking on the Slopes of Mountain Moroto.

 So (Tepeth) are a tribe living in the mountain ranges of mountain Moroto in the northeast part of Uganda and North western Kenya in the Turkana region.
 Traditionally, the So (Tepeth) were hunters and fruit gatherers, the decline in wild animals in the region made them resort to agriculture for sustainable living between 1970 and 1980.
 Tepeth are believed as original occupants of Karamoja plains unfortunately the current settlers (Karamojong people) pushed the Tepeth up on the mountain.

 Language

-So (Tepeth) people speak the Soo or So language which is the Kuliak language of the Tepes people of northeastern Uganda with only a few elderly people being able to speak it.
-The So or Soo language is divided into three dialects: Tepes, Kadam (Katam), and Napak (Yog Toŋi).
+So (Tepeth) people speak the Soo or So language, which is the Kuliak language of the Tepes people of northeastern Uganda with only a few elderly people being able to speak it.
+The language is divided into three dialects: Tepes, Kadam (Katam), and Napak (Yog Toŋi).